Montecri/GNSSTimeServer/README.md

 The green LED indicates the GPS data is valid and the server's system time is in sync with it.
 The red LED pulses every second when GPS signals are present.

+OLED displays can wear out if they are active all the time especially if they show information that does not change much.
+This version includes provision to turn the OLEDs off if nobody is there to see them.
+As suggested by Brett Oliver, a PIR motion sensor module can be connected to the ESP8266 to automatically turn on the OLEDs when someone is near and turn them off when they leave.
+A switch could be connected instead of the sensor if manual operation is desired.
+See below for more details.

 The I2C address of the second OLED display has to be changed.
 For example with the recommended SSD1306 displays this means changing it from the default 0x78 to 0x7A.
 This is done by relocating a resistor on its circuit board.
 It's a tiny surface-mount part so it requires some delicate desoldering and resoldering.
 There is a graphic on the board that shows where the resistor should be placed to choose the new address.

 The U8g2 library the code uses works with many different OLED displays.
 You just need to use the constructor from the library and the I2C addresses that match the displays being used.
 For example SH1106 modules could also be used.
 Constructors for SH1106 modules are included in the definitions.h file.
 To use them comment out the SSD1306 constructors and uncomment the SH1106 constructors.
 The I2C addresses specified in the code may also need to be changed to 0x3C and 0x3D.

-OLED displays wear out if left on for extended periods of time, especially if they continually show information that doesn't change much.
-So there is provision to turn them off when nobody is there to see them.
-As suggested by Brett Oliver, this can be done by connecting a PIR motion sensor to the A0 pin on the NodeMCU.
-A simple switch could also be used.
-Details are shown below.

 To use this server, set your clock to connect to WiFi using the SSID and password specified in the definitions.h file.
 Then set the IP address for the time server it calls to 192.168.4.1.
 That is the